codenode/codenode/doc/philosophy.rst

 You can use the one at school, work, or your friends laptop to send that important email or update your groups wiki page.

-`codenode` creates an entire programming environment, in a web browser, so you can run your code anywhere, at anytime.
+`Codenode` creates an entire programming environment, in a web browser, so you can run your code anywhere, at anytime.

 Take for example a common situation:  You are at school or work,